 Over the past few years, traditional English Afternoon Tea has become really fashionable again.
 The Berkeley Hotel in London has gone one step further and created Prêt-à-Portea, which is a modern afternoon tea with cakes and biscuits inspired by dresses, handbags and shoes from the current season's catwalk collections (below).
 It's then all served on china designed by British designer Paul Smith.
 So you don't just have to think in terms of traditional afternoon tea for your princess party ideas - mix it up with some cute shoe or dress shaped cookies, cakes and candies.

-If you want to make the sandwiches a little less formal, use cookie cutters to shape them into crowns, castles and glass slippers to turn them into princess party food.
-Don't forget to include some frog shaped ones too.
-See here for princess cookie cutters.
+If you want to make the sandwiches a little less formal, use cookie cutters to shape them into crowns, castles, princess dresses, and glass slippers to turn them into princess party food (see example, below left from Betty Crocker).
+See supplier 3 for princess cookie cutters.

 Pink cotton candy or strawberries dipped in white chocolate with pink sprinkles are also perfect princess party ideas.